Project 5140

 Abstract

-This project will investigate the impact of granular activated carbon (GAC) with and without pre-chlorination on disinfection byproduct (DBP) formation and the resulting toxicity of drinking water using appropriate bioassays.
-A systematic evaluation of source water bromide and iodide concentrations, disinfection pH, and degree of GAC breakthrough will be conducted at the pilot-scale.
-In addition, DBP formation and toxicity will be analyzed at full-scale plants that use (1) GAC to treat groundwater, surface water, and potable reuse water; (2) ozone and biological filtration to treat surface water; and (3) aeration to strip volatile DBPs.
+This project investigated the impact of granular activated carbon (GAC) with and without pre-chlorination on disinfection byproduct (DBP) formation and the resulting toxicity of drinking water using appropriate bioassays.
+A systematic evaluation of source water bromide and iodide concentrations, disinfection pH, and degree of GAC breakthrough was conducted at the pilot-scale.
+In addition, DBP formation and toxicity were analyzed at full-scale plants that use (1) GAC to treat groundwater, surface water, and potable reuse water; (2) ozone and biological filtration to treat surface water; and (3) aeration to strip volatile DBPs.
+Published in 2025.